wangyuchi369/LaDiC/README.md

 <img src="img/results.png" width="800" >
 </div>

-Comparison results on COCO dataset, where B@4, M, R, C denote BLEU@4, METEOR, ROUGE-L, CIDEr and SPICE scores.
-We gray out pretrained models. * represents results of models trained by ourselves.
-For a fair comparison, all models will not incorporate  results by CIDEr optimization.
-Additionally, for reference, the inference time measured on an A100 GPU for inference step 5 is 0.020 s/img and step 10 is 0.105 s/img.
+Comparison results on COCO dataset.
 We can see that our model **achieves state-of-the-art performance across various metrics for both diffusion-based and traditional NAR models, and exhibits comparable performance with some well-established pretraining auto-regressive frameworks**, despite being trained on significantly less data.

 <div align=center>
 <img src="img/intro.png" width="800" >
 </div>

-Apart from achieving exceptional performance, we seek to emphasize the unique advantages of diffusion-based models over Autoregressive (AR) methods.
-Comparing the inference latency, BLEU score, and generation approach with BLIP as shown above, we observe the superiority of our model in:
+Apart from achieving exceptional performance, compare to AR methods, we also observe the superiority of our model in:

 - **Parallel Token Emission**: Diffusion-based model emits all tokens in parallel, effectively reducing the inference latency compared to autoregressive models, particularly as the length of the caption increases.